ying-tang/help-documentation/_gettingstarted/WIP_Skeleton_3.0_Customer_Release_Notes.md

 	• You can select Block Storage: SSD or HYBRID
 	• You can select Object Storage

-#### Network connectivity to customer Bare Metal, in IBM Blue Box Dedicated Cloud only.
+#### Network connectivity to customer Bare Metal hardware, in IBM Blue Box Dedicated Cloud only.

-This feature is designed for any IBM Blue Box Customer for whom the performance of bare metal is a strict requirement, but who also needs access to secure communication over the SoftLayer private network, between bare metal infrastructure and an OpenStack guest-instance network.
-This capability is based on OpenStack Ironic.
+This feature is designed for any IBM Blue Box Customer for whom the performance of bare metal is a strict requirement, but who also need access to secure communication over the SoftLayer private network, between bare metal infrastructure and an OpenStack guest-instance network.

 For Blue Box Dedicated cloud, the bare metal hardware must be in a separate, customer-owned SoftLayer account.